nguyenhuunam852/Centernet_tracking/README.md

 ## 💥 Why You'll Love It

-- 🔥 **Next-Level Detection**: CenterNet brings the heat with fast and accurate object spotting.
+- 🔍 **CenterNet Detection**: Fast and accurate object detection using keypoint-based approach
+- 🧠 **DeepSORT Tracking**: ID-aware tracking with ReID feature embedding for better identity consistency
-- 🎯 **Track Like a Boss**: Follow multiple objects across frames like they're your crew.
+- 🎯 **Track Like a Boss**: Follow multiple objects across frames, even after occlusion
-- 🎨 **Make It Your Own**: Tweak it, twist it, make it fit your vibe!
+- 🎨 **Make It Your Own**: Easily configurable and modular for your project needs
-- ⚡ **Ready-to-Roll Models**: Pre-trained models to get you started in a snap.
+- ⚡ **Ready-to-Roll Models**: Pre-trained models to get you started in a snap

 ---